lukasblr/dummy-shop/README.md

 This website was created as part of a portfolio exam in the lecture "Webprogramming" of the DHBW Karlsruhe.

-## Allgemeine Informationen
+## General information

 Lukas Blarr

-Dual Student Business Informatics (Software-Engineering)
+Dual Student Business Informatics (Software Engineering)

 DHBW Karlsruhe

 blarr.lukas.a22@student.dhbw-karlsruhe.de

-## Komponenten & Frameworks
+## Components & Frameworks

 React (JavaScript)

-React ist eine JavaScript-Bibliothek für die Entwicklung von Benutzeroberflächen, die es ermöglicht, dynamische und interaktive Webanwendungen zu erstellen.
+React is a JavaScript library for user interface development that allows you to create dynamic and interactive web applications.

 Bootstrap

-Bootstrap ist ein Open-Source-Framework, das vorgefertigte CSS- und JavaScript-Komponenten bietet, um das Design und die Gestaltung von
-Webanwendungen zu vereinfachen.
+Bootstrap is an open source framework that provides pre-built CSS and JavaScript components to simplify the design and creation of web applications.

 Tailwind CSS

-Tailwind CSS ist ein CSS-Framework, das eine reichhaltige Sammlung von wiederverwendbaren Utility-Klassen bereitstellt, um das Erstellen von benutzerdefinierten und responsiven Benutzeroberflächen zu erleichtern.
+Tailwind CSS is a CSS framework that provides a rich collection of reusable utility classes to facilitate the creation of custom and responsive user interfaces.

 Logoipsum

-Logoipsum bietet vorgefertigte Placeholder-Logos für verschiedene Designs, welche in Mockups oder Prototypen verwendet werden können.
+Logoipsum provides pre-built placeholder logos for various designs, which can be used in mockups or prototypes.

 ## Installation
 The following are the installation steps to get the project running properly.